djjudas21/puppet-freeradius/README.md

 ## Overview

 This module installs and configures [FreeRADIUS](http://freeradius.org/) server on Linux.
-This module was written for use with FreeRADIUS 2.x and has not been tested with FreeRADIUS 3.x.
+It supports FreeRADIUS 2.x and 3.x.
 It was designed with CentOS in mind but should work on other distributions.

 ## Module Description